Timon of Athens: Synopsis

-Timon's servants are turned down, one by one, by Timon's false friends, two giving lengthy monologues as to their anger with them.
-Elsewhere, one of Alcibiades's junior officers has reached an even further point of rage, killing a man in "hot blood."
-Alcibiades pleads with the Senate for mercy, arguing that a crime of passion should not carry as severe a sentence as premeditated murder.
+Timon's servants are turned down, one by one, by Timon's false friends.
+Elsewhere, one of Alcibiades's junior officers, in a rage, kills a man in "hot blood".
+Alcibiades pleads with the Senate for his mercy, arguing that a crime of passion should not carry as severe a sentence as premeditated murder.
 The senators disagree, and, when Alcibiades persists, banish him forever.
-He vows revenge, with the support of his troops.
+Alcibiades vows to seek revenge, with the support of his troops.
 The act finishes with Timon discussing with his servants the revenge he will carry out at his next banquet.

 Timon hosts a smaller party, intended only for those he feels have betrayed him.
-The serving trays are brought in, but under them the friends find rocks and lukewarm water.
-Timon sprays them with the water, throws the dishes at them, and flees his home.
+The serving trays are brought in, only to reveal that the trays contain rocks and lukewarm water.
+Timon ambushes his false friends and flees Athens.
 The loyal Flavius vows to find him.

 Cursing the city walls, Timon goes into the wilderness and makes his crude home in a cave, sustaining himself on roots.
 Here he discovers an underground trove of gold.
 The knowledge of his discovery spreads.
 Alcibiades, Apemantus, and three bandits are able to find Timon before Flavius does.
 Accompanying Alcibiades are two prostitutes, Phrynia and Timandra, who trade barbs with the bitter Timon on the subject of venereal disease.
-Timon offers most of the gold to the rebel Alcibiades to subsidise his assault on the city, which he now wants to see destroyed, as his experiences have reduced him to misanthropy.
-He gives the rest to his whores to spread disease, and much of the remainder to Poet and Painter, who arrive soon after, leaving little for the senators who visit him.
-When Apemantus appears and accuses Timon of copying his pessimistic style there is a mutually misanthropic exchange of invective.
+Timon offers most of the gold to the rebel Alcibiades to subsidise his assault on the city, which Timon now wants to see destroyed, as his experiences have reduced him to misanthropy.
+He gives the rest to his whores, to spread disease, and much of the remainder to the poet and the painter, who arrive soon after, leaving little for the senators who visit him.
+Apemantus appears and accuses Timon of copying his pessimistic ways, and there is a mutually misanthropic exchange of invective.

 Flavius arrives.
-He wants the money as well, but he also wants Timon to come back into society.
-Timon acknowledges that he has had one true friend in Flavius, a shining example of an otherwise diseased and impure race, but laments that this man is a mere servant.
-He invites the last envoys from Athens, who hoped Timon might placate Alcibiades, to go hang themselves, and then dies in the wilderness.
-Alcibiades, marching on Athens, then throws down his glove, and ends the play reading the bitter epitaph Timon wrote for himself, part of which was composed by Callimachus:
+Flavius asks Timon for money as well, but also asks for Timon to return to society.
+Timon acknowledges that he has had one true friend in Flavius, a shining example of an otherwise diseased and impure race, but laments that Flavius is a mere servant.
+He invites the last set of envoys from Athens, who hoped Timon might placate Alcibiades, to go hang themselves, and then dies in the wilderness.
+Alcibiades, marching on Athens, throws down his glove, and ends the play reading the bitter epitaph Timon wrote for himself, part of which was composed by Callimachus:

 Here lies a wretched corpse of wretched soul bereft:

-Seek not my name: a plague consume you wicked caitiffs left!"
+Seek not my name: a plague consume you wicked caitiffs left!